 For example, if your shift begins at 3:30 pm, you should be at work, dressed and ready to start working by 3:25 pm.
-You should be friendly and say hello to your co-workers when you come in.
-However, do not spend too much time talking to others in the morning.
+Be friendly and say hello to your co-workers when you come in.
+But do not spend too much time talking to others in the morning.
 Most Americans start working as soon as they get to their job.

 3. Go to work every day that you are scheduled

 Check your work schedule every week and come to work when scheduled.
 Stay at work until your shift is complete.
 Do not leave work early without permission.
 Even if there is an emergency, tell your supervisor (not just a friend) before you leave.
 When you want to take days off, talk to your boss ahead of time.
 If you have an appointment, make sure your boss knows when you are leaving and coming back.
+Some job use calendars (paper or on the internet) to show when everyone is working.
+If your work uses a calendar, mark the days you have off.
 Showing up when you’re supposed to is an important part of workplace success.

 4. If you are sick, tell your boss as soon as you can

-Follow the directions of your supervisor.
-The only time you should not do what your supervisor says is if they tell you to do something illegal or something you cannot do because of religious or personal reasons.
+Follow the directions of your boss.
+The only time you should not do what your boss says is if they tell you to do something illegal.
+Also, if they ask you to do something you cannot do because of religious or personal reasons.
 However, remember that it is okay to share your ideas and opinions.
 Most bosses want to hear from you if you have positive things to share.

 6. Make sure you look professional

 If you have a uniform, wear your uniform and keep it clean.
 Wear your uniform the way you were trained in orientation.
 Make sure to wash your uniform and/or keep it as clean as possible.
 If you wear business clothes, make sure they are neat and conservative.
-Do not wear the same clothes two days in a row.
+If you do not wear a uniform, do not wear the same clothes two days in a row.
 If you are not sure how to dress, look at your co-workers and buy similar clothes.
 Some companies have casual Fridays, which means you get to wear non-business clothes.

 In small businesses, you may be asked to do many different tasks.
 If you are a cashier in a store, your duties may include cleaning the bathrooms, mopping the floor and taking out the trash.
 If you have a coworker on vacation, you might have to do some of their duties.
 This type of work is part of being on a team.
 It is also part of how to be successful at work.
 If you are a good team worker, your manager will think about that when there are chances for a promotion.